j19sch/j19sch.github.io/posts/2021/20210426-an-approach-to-teaching-agile-20-years-after-the-agile-manifesto.md

 .. type: text
 -->

 For a few weeks I've been thinking about how I would teach Agile[^1] in 2021, 20 years after the [Agile Manifesto](https://agilemanifesto.org/) was published.
-After sharing my thoughts at [CitCon Europe 2021 Virtual](https://citconf.com/virtual2021/) and having an interesting conversation about the state of Agile and how to teach it, I feel it's time to share my thoughts here as well.
+After sharing my thoughts at [CitCon Europe 2021 Virtual](https://citconf.com/virtual2021/) and having an interesting conversation about the state of Agile and how to teach it, I figured it's time to write a blog post about it.

 ## Why I started thinking about this